dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Notion pages chosen by the admin.
 - Content from Slack channels chosen by the admin.
 Dust assistants can't access attachments or links in these channels unless they link to indexed documents.
 - Google Drive folders chosen by the admin.
 Dust supports GDocs, GSlides, and .txt files with less than 750KB of extracted text.
 - All GitHub discussions & issues.
-Dust syncs with a repository's Issues, Pull Requests, and Discussions, but not the repository’s code.
+Dust syncs with a repository's Issues, Pull Requests and Discussions but not the repository’s code.
+- Confluence data selected by the admin.
+- Intercom Help Center and Conversations selected by the admin.

-Dust doesn’t support pictures and comment within your Google documents or Notion pages.
+Dust doesn’t support pictures and comments within your Google documents or Notion pages.

 ### Do the assistants have access to the Internet?

 No, the assistants don't search the internet.
 They respond using their own resources.
-But you can give them text from the internet to work with.
+But you can give them a text from the internet to work with.
 You can also create data sources with online documents.

 ### Does the Dust assistant give accurate and safe responses?

-assistants are experimental and their responses may not always be correct.
+Assistants are experimental, and their responses may not always be correct.
 Always check the `Retrieved` bar under your question and above the answer.

 Although assistants have safety controls and feedback mechanisms according to our [Product Constitution](https://blog.dust.tt/2023-05-15-product-constitution), they can sometimes provide wrong information or statements.

 ### Is there a Dust conversation API?

-Yes there is a Dust conversation API, you can find the documentation here - https://docs.dust.tt/conversations
+Yes, there is a Dust conversation API; you can find the documentation here - https://docs.dust.tt/conversations

 ---